MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-nav.md

 ## Helper methods for navigation

-You can use the methods described below to navigate within the dossier.
+You can use the methods described below to navigate within the dashboard.
 You can get the table of contents for the dossier, go to the previous or next page, navigate to a specific page, get the current page or chapter, get a specific page, or get a list of pages, chapters and visualizations.

 Most of the navigation is performed using methods of the Dossier class, but there is one method for navigation in the Chapter class.